james-long/belial-bot/README.md

 ## Dependencies
 Belial Bot has dependencies on `discord.js` and `mysql`.
 It also uses `mysql-promise` to perform Promise-based async calls to the database.

 Furthermore, Belial Bot currently scrapes unit information from the unofficial [Crash Fever Wiki](https://cf-wiki.info/).
-It is stored in a database with structure shown in `dbReference.json`, which is accessed with credentials that should be in a file `auth.json`.
-A template file `authtemplate.json` is provided.
+It is stored in a database with structure shown in `dbReference.json`.